 Rosi would spend the next year in Lampedusa, renting out a house near the sea in which he could keep track of the tides, and as he patiently waited three months for his Amira Camera to show up and another few before he had access to the immigration center through which all incoming people must pass, the filmmaker let the culture of the island and all of its tensions sink in.
 The result is the breathtaking “Fire at Sea,” which divides it’s time between running roughshod across the largely deserted land with Samuele, a 12-year-old boy who fantasizes of war with his slingshot and occasional bursts of finger guns to the sky, and on the boats of migrants during rescue attempts where the weary brave dehydration and the constant threat of violence to flee the real-life horrors of armed conflict that they’ve seen.
 Between the two ends of the spectrum, Rosi creates the space necessary for a startlingly sophisticated and nuanced look at the issue of immigration, eliding any discussion of politics or policy to directly depict the cost of putting up borders in vividly human terms.

 While “Fire at Sea” opens up the world in such a way that all can understand it, it emerges from a deeply personal vision, owing to Rosi’s insistence on working without a crew to capture the visuals and the sound by himself, only turning the camera on when he feels it necessary (the 80 or so hours shot for “Fire at Sea” is a pittance by documentary standards), and a deep empathy for everyone who reveals themselves before his lens, whether it is Samuele and his tradition-bound family, whose pasta recipes and fishing techniques have been passed down for generations, or the migrants whose wails for freedom can be seen in their eyes as readily as they can be heard.
 Bringing out the beauty that ekes through a truly ugly situation, Rosi lets reality unfold like a dream to touch the subconscious as well as the heart.
-As “Fire at Sea,” which has been selected as Italy’s official entry to this year’s Oscars, arrives on American shores, the filmmaker spoke about knowing when to film, keeping a distinctive perspective, and how the film’s structure came about.
+As “Fire at Sea,” which has been selected as Italy’s official entry to this year’s Oscars, arrives on American shores, the filmmaker who was in town for AFI Fest spoke about knowing when to film, keeping a distinctive perspective, and how the film’s structure came about.

 I was, but then I felt to tell this story, it would engage me for a longer time.
 It was all so tragic.
 [The process is] not so rigid – to go there and see what you’re feeling to go there and see if make this film and I said [to the producers], “Well, okay, but it has to be a long project.”
 I need time to develop a story.
 I’m not good with short film.
 Since NYU, I always had the need to expand the storytelling.
 There were kids [that were classmates] that were doing very easy short films.
 For me, it was difficult to have the synthesis.